layilin/SP23-33852/_texts/sc-page080.md

 ---

 > VER.
 499. *Porto Santo*\] This is one of the Madeira islands, and of course subject to the King of Portugal.
 It lies in 32.33 degrees of N. latitude.
-It is neither so fruitful nor so large as Madeira Proper, and is chiefly peopled by convict, *&c*.
+It is neither so fruitful nor so large as Madeira Proper, and is chiefly peopled by convicts, *&c*.

+---